Fire and rescue services

 Entry and exit conditions can change at short notice.
 Contact the nearest Embassy of Jordan for details about visas, currency, customs, entry and quarantine rules.

-Some 'National Defense Law' restrictions for COVID-19 remain in place in Jordan and may change at short notice.
-Monitor Government announcements and media sources and follow the advice of local authorities.
+Monitor government announcements and media sources and follow the advice of local authorities.

 You must comply with additional rules for travellers if you stay more than one month.
 You must register with the police.
 You may also need to have medical and HIV tests.